+Step 1- Season the chicken and make the sauce.
 Start by adding the chicken and cornstarch (or almond flour) in a small bowl and mixing well.
-In a mixing bowl, add the peanut butter, garlic, hoisin sauce, soy sauce, sesame oil and water and whisk together until smooth.
+In a mixing bowl, add the peanut butter, garlic, hoisin sauce, soy sauce, sesame oil, and water and whisk together until smooth.

-Next, add some oil to a non-stick pan and place it over medium heat.
+Step 2- Cook the chicken.
+Next, add some oil to a large skillet and place it over medium heat.
 Once hot, add the chicken and cook for 4-5 minutes, until no longer pink.
 Once cooked, pour the sauce into the pan.
-Let everything simmer for 4-5 minutes, until the sauce has thickened.
+Let everything simmer for 4-5 minutes until the sauce has thickened.

-Now, remove the pan off the heat and serve the chicken with peanut sauce over rice, cauliflower rice, or steamed vegetables.
+Step 3- Serve.
+Now, remove the pan from the heat and serve the chicken with peanut sauce over rice, cauliflower rice, or steamed vegetables.

 - Although tempting, do not use sesame oil to stir-fry everything together.
 The dish will be overpowering and detract from the lovely peanut butter flavor.

-- Sprinkle the finished dish with sesame seeds and green onions.
+- Garnish the finished dish with sesame seeds, chopped coriander, cilantro, and green onions.

-- To store: Leftover chicken peanut butter can be stored in the refrigerator, covered, for up to five days.
+To store: Leftover Thai peanut chicken can be stored in the refrigerator, covered, for up to five days.